Asymptotically conformal CFL quark matter within a nonlocal chiral quark model: Neutron stars with CFLL quark cores

 Comparing the speed of sound and dimensionless interaction measure of the present model and the NJL model with local vector repulsion from Ref. \cite{Blaschke:2022knl} allows us to analyze the phenomenological influence of the nonlocal treatment of the mentioned interaction channel.
 Fig. \ref{fig2} shows $c_S^2$ and $\delta$ of pure quark matter obtained for the model with the local vector interaction.
-Note, in this case significant stiffness of the quark matter EoS excludes the possibility of its Maxwell crossing with the hadron EoS used in this paper \footnote{The review \cite{Baym:2017whm} provides an excellent discussion of how the stiffness of a quark EoS interplays with the Maxwell construction of the quark-hadron phase transition}.
-The first order phase transition from chirally broken normal quark matter to partially chirally symmetric color-superconducting quark matter is indicated in Fig. \ref{fig2} by discontinuous jumps of $c_S^2$ and kinks of $\delta$.
-The stiffness of the quark matter EoS mentioned above leads to large values of the speed of sound always exceeding the one corresponding to the nonlocal NJL model.
+The first order phase transition from chirally broken normal quark matter to partially chirally symmetric color-superconducting quark matter is indicated in in Fig. \ref{fig2} by discontinuous jumps of $c_S^2$ and kinks of $\delta$.
+In the case of local treatment of the vector repulsion the NJL model produces rather stiff EoS of quark matter.
+This leads to large values of the speed of sound always exceeding the one corresponding to the nonlocal NJL model.
 As is seen, unlike the nonlocal NJL model, $c_S^2$ monotonously grows asymptotically reaching the speed of light (see the discussion in Section \ref{sec3}).
 As argued above, the local treatment of the vector repulsion does not allow the NJL model to reach the conformal limit.
 The same conclusion can be drawn from the behavior of the dimensionless interaction measure.
 At the local vector repulsion it monotonously decreases saturating to the nonconformal value $-2/3$.
 It is also worth mentioning that in the case of the local treatment of the vector repulsion the quark matter EoS does not exhibit a region where $c_S^2$ and $\delta$ simultaneously attain nearly conformal values.